Donor Egg Program

-Our donor egg in vitro fertilization (IVF) program has been helping families grow since 1995 by providing an option for women who cannot conceive due to poor quality or low number of eggs.
-See below for requirements and payment for egg donors, information about the egg donation process, and information about infertility, IVF, and success rates.
+Baystate Health’s donor egg in vitro fertilization (IVF) program has been helping families grow since 1995.
+Donor egg IVF is a good option for women who cannot conceive due to poor quality or a low number of eggs.

-Egg donors are young females who meet specific requirements (depending on the program), and who choose to donate their eggs for a variety of reasons.
+Egg donors are young females who meet specific requirements and who choose to donate their eggs.
 In many cases, the egg donor has a sincere desire to help infertile couples realize their dreams of having a baby.

 An egg donor must be a healthy woman between 21 and 32 years old who meets the following requirements: